vishnuvr/decerver/README.md

 [![Stories in Ready](https://badge.waffle.io/eris-ltd/deCerver.png?label=ready&title=Ready)](https://waffle.io/eris-ltd/deCerver)

-## What's this?
+## The deCerver

-Generalized deCerver infrastructure for decentralized applications.
-The deCerver acts as the hub for DApps.
+A worker for a decentralized stack.
+The deCerver is **the** hub for Decentralized Applications (DAPPs).

+## What is This Thing?

+Generalized worker and server for decentralized applications which utilize p2p messaging, file sharing, and blockchain based database technology.

-## Overview
+## Overview of the deCerver

-The `decerver` package defines the main types and interfaces.
-The following generalized interfaces are provided:
+The `decerver` package defines the main types and interfaces of the decentralized stack which the deCerver is built to manage.

+Out of the box, the following generalized interfaces are provided:

+- API server
-- API server (acts as the frontend for the deCerver)
+  - acts as the frontend for the deCerver so that the deCerver can always be accessed via a normal browser at localhost
-- decentralized database (eg. ethereum forked blockchain)
+- decentralized databases
+  - three databases are compiled by default: bitcoin, ethereum, and [thelonius](https://github.com/eris-ltd/thelonius)
+  - if and when other blockchains come online we will happily accept pull requests for interfaces which wrap those packages
-- decentralized filesystem (eg. IPFS)
+- decentralized filesystem
+  - for now, only IPFS is supported
+  - if and when other decentralized file stores come online we will happily accept pull requests for interfaces which wrap those packages
-- contracts integrator
+- legal integrator
-- user notifier (for two-factor authentication)
+  - for integrating real world, [legalmarkdown](https://github.com/eris-ltd/legalmarkdown) based contracts into your smart contract or decentralized stack
-- scripts runner (for running scheduled jobs)
+- scripts runner
+  - for running jobs either in response to an inbound API call, in response to an event within one of the decentralized stack modules, or on a schedule
-- p2p communications layer (TBD)
+- p2p communications layer
+  - two p2p communications layers are compiled by default: tox and bitmessage
+  - if and when other mature p2p communications sysstems come online we will happily accept pull requests for interfaces which wrap those packages

-For each of these packages, the deCerver acts as the hub for the entire system.
+For each of these packages, the deCerver acts as the hub for the entire system allowing all of these layers to talk to one another via a mediated -- javascript based scripting layer.
 The entire system operates in the manner shown below:

+TODO-CSK: Fix this ====>

 ![deCerver architecture](docs/images/deCerver Structure.png)